MicrosoftDocs/dataexplorer-docs/data-explorer/automated-deploy-overview.md

 ## Ingesting Data

-After deploying Azure Data Explorer infrastructure & its schema entities, we often need to deploy data in its databases (e.g. to run tests or recreate an environment).
+Finally, after deploying Azure Data Explorer infrastructure & its schema entities, we often need to ingest data in its databases, e.g. to run tests or recreate an environment.

 This can be automated in many ways: